 So, as well as taking into consideration all the above in relation to wind, you also need to ensure that the manner in which you fly the drone both protects people and the building you are flying around.

-7 tips to fly your drone in an Aerial Property Inspection
+7 tips to fly your drone in a Drone Inspection

 - Always maintain a minimum of 50m from any structure that you don’t have explicit approval to fly near (further should laws require it).
 This also helps you adhere to privacy laws including GDPR.